netskopeoss/terraform-provider-netskope/README.md

 -	[Go](https://golang.org/doc/install) >= 1.17

-## Building The Provider - on a Mac
+## Building The Provider - on Mac or Linux

 1. Clone Netskope Provider Repo
 1. Navigate to the Netskope Provider Dir